Social Media Is Toxic: How to Protect Your Kids from It

 If kids use social media in a positive manner, that might reduce the risk of being exposed to negative content.
 Here are some tips on how to use social media better:

-• Stay away from negative content.
-These could be posts where kids gossip or share negative info about other individuals or demeaning messages with elements of cyberbullying.
+- Stay away from negative content.
+These could be posts where kids gossip or share negative information about other individuals or demeaning messages with elements of cyberbullying.
 Ignore all this content and make sure your kid doesn’t comment negatively online.

 Read also Safe Social Media Apps for Kids.